arnavgautam/TreeHacks2015/HOLs/HOL-FederatedAuthWebRole/HOL.md

 	>**Note:** Make sure you add the **httpRuntime** element inside the general **system.web** element and not the one that is inside the element **\<location path =”FederationMetadata”>**.

 <a name="Ex1Task4"></a>
-#### Task 4 - Testing FabrikamAir in the Windows Azure Compute Emulator ####
+#### Task 4 - Testing FabrikamAir in the Microsoft Azure Compute Emulator ####

-In this task you will run the web application in the Windows Azure compute emulator, while the development STS we created in Task 2 will take care of authenticating users while running in the local IIS.
+In this task you will run the web application in the Microsoft Azure compute emulator, while the development STS we created in Task 2 will take care of authenticating users while running in the local IIS.

 ![Local Deployment](images/local-deployment.png?raw=true "Local Deployment")

 _Local Deployment_

-1. You are finally ready to test the application in the Windows Azure compute emulator.
+1. You are finally ready to test the application in the Microsoft Azure compute emulator.
 Set the cloud project as the startup project.
-To do this, in **Solution Explorer**, right-click the Windows Azure project and choose **Set as StartUp Project**.
+To do this, in **Solution Explorer**, right-click the Microsoft Azure project and choose **Set as StartUp Project**.

 1. Press **F5** to build and run the application.
 A browser page will open, pointing to <https://127.0.0.1:8080>.
-In the first screen, you will observe a certificate warning because the Windows Azure compute emulator uses an IP address for navigating to your application, while the certificate you are using refers to the address that the application will have once deployed in production in the cloud.
+In the first screen, you will observe a certificate warning because the Microsoft Azure compute emulator uses an IP address for navigating to your application, while the certificate you are using refers to the address that the application will have once deployed in production in the cloud.
 Click **Continue to this website**.

 	![Certificate Warning](images/certificate-warning.png?raw=true "Certificate Warning")

 	_Certificate Warning_

-	> **Note:** The browser informs us that there is a discrepancy between the page address and the subject  of the certificate used for the SSL binding: this is expected given the way in which Windows Azure compute emulator handles addresses.
+	> **Note:** The browser informs us that there is a discrepancy between the page address and the subject  of the certificate used for the SSL binding: this is expected given the way in which Microsoft Azure compute emulator handles addresses.

 1. You will be redirected to the local STS page that is hosted on your local IIS.
 Click **Submit**.